 Zoning must be in place before Application Submission.
-Zoning of the development site must conform to the site development plan and must be confirmed, in writing, by the authorized Local Government official.
+Zoning of the development site must conform to the proposed Conceptual Site Development Plan.
 A letter from the authorized Local Government official must be included in the Application.
 The letter must include the zoning and land use classification of the property and be accompanied by a clear explanation of the requirements (copy of the applicable sections of the zoning ordinance for the stated classification) and all conditions of these zoning and land use classifications.
 If the project is requesting HOME or HUD funds, the Local Government official must also comment on whether the project will include the development of prime or unique farmland.
 Please see the HOME and HUD Environmental Guidance for additional information.
 If the Local Government does not have or enforce a zoning ordinance, the Applicant must include a letter from a Local Government official to that effect.
 The letter should be on official letterhead with the name and title of the Local Government official.

 The Applicant must provide documentation that demonstrates that the site layout conforms to any moratoriums, density, setbacks, or other imposed requirements of the Local Government.
-This documentation must be demonstrated on the Architectural Site Conceptual Development Plan either graphically or in written form.
+This documentation must be demonstrated on the Conceptual Site Development Plan either graphically or in written form.